1978: FCC Grants Permission

 2012: DJ Rotundaman Mascot

 DJ Rotundaman became a reality as WMLU's mascot.
-He has received many changes in his design over the years.
+They have received many changes in their design over the years.

 2014: Radio Station Moved

-The radio station and all of its equipment was moved to French Hall.
+The radio station and all of its equipment was moved to its current location in French Hall.